 We bought a group of ewe lambs in 2015 and noticed that a few had superior parasite resistance.
 When looking at the pedigrees we noticed that they all shared the same sire, WHK 1352 (Midnight).
 Luckily we were able to purchase him and used him for the first time to sire some of our 2017 lambs.
-We were very happy with his lambs and used him again for 2018 lambing.
+We were very happy with his lambs and used him again for 2018, 2019 and 2020 lambing.

-The majority of his 2017 and 2018 lambs show above average growth and parasite resistance and we retained a lot of his ewe lambs in our breeding program.
+The majority of his 2017-2019 lambs show above average growth and parasite resistance and we retained a lot of his ewe lambs in our breeding program.
 We used his son GBR 7112 (Moon) as a sire for our 2018 lamb crop and retained most of his ewe lambs in our flock.
-Moon moved to Misty Oaks farm in Ohio last fall.
-GBR 8202 (Pitbull) is also a Midnight son that we are using for breeding this year, we hope that he will be as successful as his brother.
+Moon moved to Misty Oaks Farm in Ohio last fall.
+GBR 8202 (Pitbull) is also a Midnight son that we used for breeding last year and this lambing.
+Pitbulls lambs turned out really nice, so much so that we are using one of his sons for breeding this year.

-Midnight has EBV's for weaning weight and post weaning weights in the best 1% in NSIP.
-His fecal egg count EBV's are also in the best 15% in NSIP.
+Midnight has EBV's for weaning weight and post weaning weights in the top 1% in NSIP.
+His EBV for parasite resistance at weaning (WFEC) is in the top 35% and parasite resistance post weaning (PFEC) is in the top 45%.
 He does produce lambs with higher birth weights and that is why we do not breed him to our ewe lambs.